kritika1808/python-security-toolkitt/README.md

 # Python Security Toolkit: An Integrated Ethical Hacking Framework

-## Project Overview

-**Python Security Toolkit: An Integrated Ethical Hacking Framework** is a beginner-friendly Python-based cybersecurity toolkit developed and tested in a Kali Linux lab environment.
+**Python Security Toolkit** is a beginner-friendly, Python-based cybersecurity toolkit developed and tested in a Kali Linux lab environment.

 The project combines multiple security-related modules into a single menu-driven program.
 It provides practical experience with Python, Linux networking, Scapy, network scanning, packet analysis, MAC addresses, ARP, and DNS concepts.

-**Project Folder:** `python-security-toolkit`

 ## Objectives